 Individuals who are most at risk of Osteitis Pubis are those who participate in running events, especially distance runners.
 Weight lifters, ice skaters and dancers are also vulnerable to Osteitis Pubis, and people who have recently had prostate or bladder surgery.

 If you suffer from osteitis pubis or are seeking to prevent its occurrence it is important to follow the information in this article.
 In addition, adding a few simple stretches to your fitness program will also help.
-To get started on a safe and effective stretching routine learn more about The Stretching Handbook and how it can improve your fitness.
+To get started on a safe and effective stretching routine that's just right for you, check out the Ultimate Guide to Stretching & Flexibility.

 The pubic symphysis is a disc of cartilage located between the left and right pubic bones and can be seen at the bottom of the picture to the right.